Click here to return to Shelby's BracketWAG.com home page

 Procedures for Placing the Teams into the Bracket

-1. The committee will place the four No. 1 seeded teams 1 through 4 in each of the four regions, thus determining the Final Four semifinals pairings (overall 1 vs. 4; 2 vs. 3).
+1. The committee will place the four No. 1 seeds in each of the four regions, thus determining the Final Four semifinals pairings (overall 1 vs. 4; 2 vs. 3).
+The overall No. 1 seed has the opportunity to select its preferred first- and second-round site and preferred region.

 3. The committee will then place the No. 3 seeds in each region in true seed list order.